milewski/dearbook/frontend/README.md

-# Frontend for: The Open Source AI Challenge
+# Frontend

-This frontend is built with Vue, TypeScript, and TailwindCSS for [The Open Source AI Challenge](https://dev.to/challenges/pgai).
+This frontend is built with Vue, TypeScript, and TailwindCSS.

 ### Prerequisites
 To ensure the frontend works correctly, please start the backend first.